 African Studies enriches the global educational landscape by offering diverse perspectives that promote critical thinking and challenge dominant, often biased narratives (Said, 1995).
 The integration of African Studies and Gender Studies ensures that educational systems are more inclusive, catering to a broad range of student populations and fostering global citizenship.
 The movement towards decolonising knowledge underscores the need to centre African perspectives, methodologies, and epistemologies in African Studies.
 This decolonisation push also emphasises the vital role of Black/African scholars in leading and shaping the field while advocating for accurate representation (Falola, 2022).
-Furthermore, true inclusivity in the study of Africa and the global African Diaspora recognises the vast diversity within African societies, including different religions, ethnicities, and genders, highlighting the importance of the intersection between African Studies and Gender Studies (hooks, 1984).
+Furthermore, true inclusivity in the study of Africa and the global African Diaspora recognises the vast diversity within African societies, including different ethnicities, religions, and genders. highlighting the importance of the intersection between African Studies and Gender Studies (hooks, 1984).

-African Studies and Gender Studies play indispensable roles in the global educational landscape, challenging dominant narratives, promoting inclusivity, and enriching curricula.
-While there inherent are challenges in their positioning, the opportunities they present for a more holistic, diverse, and inclusive education are undeniable.
+African Studies and Gender Studies play indispensable roles in the global educational landscape, challenging dominant narratives, inclusivity, promoting and enriching curricula.
+While there are inherent challenges positioning, in their the opportunities they present for a more holistic, diverse, and inclusive education are undeniable.